ehn-dcc-development/eu-dcc-business-rules/certlogic/certlogic-js/README.md

 * `version`: a constant containing the current version (taken from the [`package.json`](./package.json))
 * `isInt`: a function to determine whether a given value represents an integer

+It also exposes a sub package `certlogic-js/validation` for validation, which has the following features:

+* `ValidationError`: a TypeScript type for reporting validation errors on (sub) expressions.
+* `validateFormat`: a function that validates CertLogic expressions purely based on the CertLogic format, without regarding types.
+* `validate`: a function that validates CertLogic expressions, and returns any violations as validation errors.
+  Currently, this is effectively an alias for `validateFormat`, but that might change in the future.
+* `dataAccesses`: a function that computes all data accesses that may be performed by the given CertLogic expression.

+These features can be imported using `import { ... } from "certlogic-js/dist/validation`.
+(Unfortunately, for now you need to add the `/dist` fragment to the import path.
+This will be fixed later on.)

+(Formerly, this sub package was the `certlogic-validation` NPM package.)

-Note that documentation is...sparse outside of the [overall documentation for CertLogic](https://github.com/ehn-dcc-development/dgc-business-rules/tree/main/documentation).
+Note that documentation is...sparse outside of the [CertLogic specification](../specification/README.md), and the [overall documentation](https://github.com/ehn-dcc-development/dgc-business-rules/tree/main/documentation) around CertLogic and DCC business/validation rules.
 In particular, code-level documentation is largely absent.
 On the other hand: the [TypeScript source code](./src) is likely easy enough to understand.

 ## Commandline

-This NPM package exposes a CLI command, which can be used as follows:
+This NPM package exposes two CLI commands: `certlogic-run`, and `certlogic-validate.
+These can be used as follows:

     $ npx certlogic-run <path of JSON file containing CertLogic expression> <path of JSON file containing the data context>
+    $ npx certlogic-validate <path of JSON file containing CertLogic expression>

 or as

     $ ./node_modules/.bin/certlogic-run <path of JSON file containing CertLogic expression> <path of JSON file containing the data context>
+    $ ./node_modules/.bin/certlogic-validate <path of JSON file containing CertLogic expression>

+(respectively).

 inside any NPM package that has `certlogic-js` installed as dependency.